 For years now, San Franciscans have heard tell of Presidio Tunnel Tops, a massive new 14-acre public park designed by James Corner Field Operations.
 The new park will connect the Presidio’s Main Post with Crissy Field through a series of bluff landscapes, pathways, and gathering places.
-Lucky for us, it’s finally set to open in May 2022!
+Lucky for us, it’s finally set to open on July 17, 2022!

 The park project includes countless underground utilities and infrastructure, Bay overlooks, trails, community gathering spaces, and nearly 200,000 native and drought-tolerant plants.